PBI-ORG/CI_CD_PowerBI/README.md

 For a full and up-to-date list of permissions for each organization role, see the official [GitHub Docs: Permissions for organization roles](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#permissions-for-organization-roles).

+## 🔐 How to Give Access to Specific People for a Single Repository

+By default, organization members might have access to many repositories, but you can **limit access** and invite collaborators only to a specific repo:

+### Steps to Grant Access to a Specific Repository:

+1. **Go to the Repository**
+   Navigate to the specific repository in your GitHub organization where you want to manage access.

+2. **Open Repository Settings**
+   Click on the **Settings** tab at the top of the repository page.

+3. **Manage Access**
+   In the left sidebar, click **Manage access** (sometimes under “Access” or “Collaborators & teams”).

+4. **Invite Collaborators or Teams**
+   Click **Invite a collaborator** or **Add teams** (if you want to give access to a whole team).

+5. **Search and Select Users or Teams**
+   Enter the GitHub username(s) or team name(s) you want to grant access to and select them.

+6. **Choose Permission Level**
+   Select the permission level for each collaborator:
+   - **Read** — Can view and clone the repository.
+   - **Triage** — Can manage issues and pull requests.
+   - **Write** — Can push to the repository.
+   - **Maintain** — Can manage the repository without access to sensitive or destructive actions.
+   - **Admin** — Full control of the repository.

+7. **Send Invitation**
+   Click **Send invitation** — the invited collaborators will get an email and must accept to gain access.

+---

+### Important Notes:

+- Only repository **owners and admins** can manage access.
+- Teams are the best way to manage permissions if you have multiple people needing the same access level.
+- Organization members without explicit access to a repository cannot see or contribute to it.